-- Read the title of the article.
-What is the price of fame?
-Mention reasons why fame has a price. - Read the first part of the article and fill it in with the correct question from the list below.
+- ★ Read the first part of the article and fill it in with the correct question from the list below.

-Imagine you earned a lot of money after being famous.
-What would you buy with that money?
-What are the pros and cons of being famous?
-Would you donate to any charity?
-Would you like to be famous?
+- Imagine you earned a lot of money after being famous.
+What would you buy with that money? - What are the pros and cons of being famous? - Would you donate to any charity?

-- People can be famous for different reasons.
+- ★ People can be famous for different reasons.
 What occupations allow people to become famous quickly?